 The matter of equity substitution law (Sec.
 30 et seq.
 GmbHG), which has become very complex, is considerably simplified and fundamentally deregulated.
 Equity substitution law is concerned with the question of whether loans granted by shareholders to their GmbH are treated as loans or as equity.
 Equity takes second place to all other creditors in the event of insolvency.
 The basic idea behind the new regulation is that the executive bodies and shareholders of the healthy GmbH should have a simple and clear legal framework.
 To this end, the case law and statutory rules on shareholder loans replacing capital (Sections 32a, 32b GmbHG old version) have been reorganized in insolvency law; the so-called "case law rules" under Section 30 GmbHG have been abolished.
 There is no longer a distinction between "capital-replacing" and "normal" shareholder loans.

-The MoMiG continues the course of facilitating the continuation and restructuring of companies in the event of insolvency, which was already taken by the Act on the Simplification of Insolvency Proceedings of 13 April 2007.
-If a shareholder has left assets to the GmbH for use, he will in future not be able to assert his claim to segregation for the duration of the insolvency proceedings, but at most for a period of one year from their commencement.
+The MoMiG continues the course set by the Act on the Simplification of Insolvency Proceedings of April 13, 2007, to facilitate the continuation and restructuring of companies in insolvency.
+If a shareholder has provided assets for use to the GmbH, they can no longer assert their right of segregation during the insolvency proceedings, or at most for a period of one year from its opening.
 The shareholder is granted financial compensation for this.
-This provision eliminates the danger that the company will no longer have items at its disposal that are necessary for the continuation of the business when insolvency proceedings are opened.
-If there are chances of reorganisation, the insolvency administrator will regularly be able to reach an agreement within the one-year period that will enable the debtor company to continue.
-This regulation replaces the previous "equity-replacing transfer of use".
+This regulation eliminates the risk that, upon the opening of insolvency proceedings, assets necessary for the continuation of operations will no longer be available to the company.
+If restructuring opportunities exist, the insolvency administrator will regularly be able to reach an agreement within the one-year period that allows for the continuation of the debtor company.
+This regulation replaces the previous "equity-replacing provision of use."

 3. combating abuses